companieshouse/applications.developer.web.ch.gov.uk/README.md

 Test coverage thresholds are defined in the `nyc` stanza of `package.json` and are currently all set to 50 i.e. 50% coverage.
 Feel free to edit these as per project requirements.

+## Usage

+_The following instructions assume you are running the app in vagrant, hence the urls referred to have [http://dev.chs-dev.internal:4904](http://dev.chs-dev.internal:4904) as their base.
+If you are running it elsewhere substitute in the appropriate base url and use the same extensions as those given in the instructions below._

+Once the app is up and running you should be able to view of all applications currently saved in the database at [http://dev.chs-dev.internal:4904/manage-applications](http://dev.chs-dev.internal:4904/manage-applications).

+From there you should be able to use the _Create an application_ button navigate to [http://dev.chs-dev.internal:4904/add](http://dev.chs-dev.internal:4904/add) where you will be able to create the details for, and submit, a new application.
+Applications come in three varieties; _live_, _test_ and _future_ which should correspond to different collections in the database (see the [developer hub api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk) for more details on this).

+Returning to the list of applications at [http://dev.chs-dev.internal:4904/manage-applications](http://dev.chs-dev.internal:4904/manage-applications) you should be able to select each application and view its details, including the keys associated with it:

+- While viewing a specific application you should be able to select a _Manage application_ button above the list of keys, which will take you to a page from which you can edit or delete the application.
+- Below the list of keys belonging to a specific application there should be a _Create new key_ button enabling you to navigate to a page from which you will be able to create the details for, and submit, a new key associated with this application.
+Keys come in three varieties; _rest_, _stream_ and _web_.
+Unlike the case with applications, the three key types should be stored in the same collection in the database (again, see the [developer hub api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk) for more details on this).
+- Each key in the list associated with a specific application should be accompanied by an _Update key_ and _Delete key_ option, which will navigate you to pages from which you can edit the key's details or delete the key respectively.

 ## Linting

 ESLint is our preferred module for implementing and enforcing coding standards and, as per GovUk guidelines, extends the industry standard  [StandardJS](https://standardjs.com/).
 All JavaScript files follow its conventions, and it runs on CI as well to ensure that new pull requests are in line with them.